ArjunPA2001/Readme-Test/documents/docs/Connectors/Websites.md

 A brief description of data in the plugin.
 This is used during LLM calls and may affect the quality of LLM response thus make sure that it is descriptive enough for good LLM output while being short enough to reduce LLM cost.

 ### Website URL
-URL of the website to fetch the document from.
+URL of the website to fetch the documents from.